Credit scoring in retirement

 Ironically, it’s worth bearing in mind that some people score badly precisely because they’ve built up a history of not borrowing money – and therefore not able to prove that they can pay it back.

 However, you can find out what your credit score is relatively easily by going online and using one of the three main credit reference agencies services – Experian, CallCredit or Equifax.
-It’s your legal right to be able to see a copy of your credit report, and you can get a basic copy as an overview for as little as £2.
+It’s your legal right to be able to see a copy of your credit report for free.

 Do bear in mind though, that those agencies' views on your credit score are only part of a lender's decision to lend you money – and those views may vary, depending on which agency you use.
 But if you're not sure your score is high enough, it's well worth doing this in advance of making a credit application.
 Every application you make could leave a 'footprint' on your credit history and too many applications being turned down can have a negative effect on your credit rating overall.